JohnFromMars/BatchFromMarsPorject/README.md

 Setting logger
 --------------
-The `logger` task allow you to set the propperties of logger including log name, address and loging level.
+The `logger` task allows you to set the properties of logger including log name, address and logging level.
 Just like the example below.

        batchController.logger("BatchControllerTest", "D:/BatchFromMars", LogeLevel.FINEST)

 Execute the process
 ---------------
 Ther are there ways to activate the process - execute, count and sum.
-Both them start the process with different functions.
+Both of them start the process with different functions.
 The codes below are showing how to execute the batch controller normally.

        batchController.input("D:/BatchFromMars/SortData/sort1.txt", "UTF8")
 		          .output("D:/BatchFromMars/TestFooterAndHeader.txt", "BIG5", false)